 • Decriminalization of prostitution, to remove it from criminal control.
 Prostitutes to be provided with special health care and other services to reduce the dangers they confront.

 • Legal protection of the right to breastfeed in the workplace.

 • Decriminalization of the public exposure of nipples and areolas in all spaces regardless of gender.

 • For organizational structures based on feminist practice: rotating leadership, gender balance, gender based caucuses and systems for insuring full and open participation in discussion and decision-making.

-Social Equality and Democratic Rights — Lesbians, Gay Men, Bisexuals, Transgendered, Queer, and Intersex (LGBTQI)
+Social Equality and Democratic Rights — Lesbians, Gay Men, Bisexuals, Transgender, Queer, and Intersex (LGBTQI)

-• Repeal of all anti-LGBTQ legislation, including anti-sodomy and “criminal deviant” laws.
+• Repeal of all anti-LGBTQI legislation, including anti-sodomy “criminal deviant,” and gender-discriminatory bathroom laws.

-• We call on all schools to adopt policies and procedures to address and prevent student violence and to ban discrimination against GLBTQ people throughout the educational system.
+• We call on all schools to adopt policies and procedures to address and prevent student violence and to ban discrimination against LGBTQI people throughout the educational system.

 • We are committed to confronting the heterosexism and transphobia that provides the fertile ground for homophobic and transphobic violence, and support all efforts toward fostering understanding and cooperation among persons and groups of different sexual orientations and gender identities.

 Social Equality and Democratic Rights — Disabled